Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 Debt Snowball vs. Accelerated Debt Payoff

 Start the debt payoff process by making a list of all your debts.
-You’ll find this information on the monthly statements your get in the mail.
+You'll find this information on the monthly statements you get in the mail.

 Note the creditor’s name, interest rate, amount owed, and monthly payment.
 Enter all the information in this debt payoff calculator to help manage the process and estimate how long it will take you to get out of debt.

 - Debt Snowball: Order the debts from smallest balance at the top to largest balance at the bottom.
-This gives you greater emotional satisfaction because you see results much faster.
-The small debts get eliminated quickly giving you immediate positive feedback and reinforcing discipline.
-This costs you a little more in interest than the alternative below but many consider it worth the price because the emotional satisfaction results in a higher probability of sticking with the process long enough to succeed.
+This method gives you greater emotional satisfaction because you see results much faster.
+The small debts get eliminated quickly, giving you immediate positive feedback and reinforcing discipline.
+This costs you a little more in interest than the alternative below, but many consider it worth the price because the emotional satisfaction results in a higher probability of sticking with the process long enough to succeed.

-- Accelerated Debt Payoff: The other alternative is to order your debts with highest interest rate at the top and lowest interest rate on the bottom.
-This is mathematically the best way resulting in the fastest, lowest cost payoff because it targets the highest interest rate debt first.
-The problem occurs if you have a large debt that is also high interest because it can feel like it takes forever to make any progress.
+- Accelerated Debt Payoff: The other alternative is to order your debts with highest interest rate at the top and lowest on the bottom.
+Mathematically, this is the better way as it results in the fastest, lowest cost payoff because it targets the highest interest rate debt first.
+The problem occurs if you have a large debt that has high interest because it can feel like it takes forever to make any progress.
 This causes many people to give up.

-There is no right/wrong answer to which debt ordering system is best.
+There's no right/wrong answer to which debt ordering system is best.
 One is financially superior and the other is emotionally superior.
-The key is to decide what will work best for you so that you stick with the process long enough to succeed.
+The key is to decide what will work best for you so you stick with the process long enough to succeed.

-Next, enter the amount of income leftover each month that can be applied toward paying down debts in the box at the bottom of calculator.
-You get this number from the 5 step exercise above where you figured out how to spend less than you earn.
+Next, enter the amount of income left over each month that can be applied toward paying down debts in the box at the bottom of the snowball calculator.
+Grab this number from the 5 step exercise above where you figured out how to spend less than you earn.

 What this calculator will do for you is apply the minimum monthly payment on all debts except the top listed debt.
 That one gets the additional money from the step above to help pay it off as fast as possible.

-As the first debt is paid off you dedicate 100% of the money that went to that debt to the next one on the list.
-You repeat this process creating a snowball that concentrates an increasing amount of your total monthly payment to fewer and fewer debts until they are all paid off – in full.
+After the first debt is paid off, dedicate 100% of the money that went to that debt to the next one on the list.
+You repeat this process, creating a snowball that concentrates an increasing amount of your total monthly payment to fewer and fewer debts until they're all paid off – in full.
 Yay!

 There are many ways to slip into debt.
-You might become underemployed, suffer a salary reduction, divorce, high medical bills, or simply lack good money management skills.
+You might become unemployed, suffer a salary reduction, go through a divorce, have high medical bills, or simply lack good money management skills.